-As with most good southern comfort food all you really need is a little time as they simmer for a an hour or so.
-Now isn’t that how the south rolls like a fine oiled machine!!
-Now these Southern Green Beans combine fresh green beans, smoked bacon, and onion into the most mouth watering side imaginable.
-Prep is a breeze and your family will be singing your praises.
+As with most good Southern comfort food, all you really need is a little time as they simmer for an hour or so.
+Now isn’t that how the South rolls like a fine-oiled machine!!
+Now these Southern Green Beans combine fresh green beans, smoked bacon, and onion into the most mouth-watering side dish imaginable.
+Prep is a breeze, and your family will be singing your praises.

 How to cook fresh green beans southern style.

-Folks it really does not get much easier than this.
-First It takes a little patience while they cook but I am sure you have other chores to attend to.
-Then simply brown your bacon, then add your onions and garlic.
-Remove these and set aside.
-Using the same pan add your trimmed green beans, chicken broth and seasoning.
-Simmer for at least one hour and drain chicken broth.
-Add bacon, onion and garlic to the green beans and heat over low for a couple of minutes.
+Folks, it really does not get much easier than this.
+First, It takes a little patience while they cook, but I am sure you have other chores to attend to.
+Then brown your bacon, and add your onions and garlic.
+Remove these and set them aside.
+Using the same pot, add your trimmed green beans, chicken broth, and seasoning.
+Simmer for at least one hour and drain the chicken broth.
+Add the bacon, onion, and garlic to the green beans and heat over low for a couple of minutes.

 How to season Southern Green Beans.

-Seasoning can be very personal with people so here are some options for my whole spectrum of readers.
-For those of you who like a lot of flavor (myself included) add some Cajun seasoning.
-You can include anything from one half teaspoon to a full teaspoon.
-Readers with a more sensitive palate that want to tone it down can add a couple of pinches of crushed red pepper and about a half teaspoon fresh cracked pepper and salt.
-For those of you who really like it toned way down just one half teaspoon each of fresh cracked pepper and salt should be enough seasoning.
-Any combination of the above is good as well as most people know their seasoning tolerance.
+Seasoning can be very personal with people, so here are some options for my whole spectrum of readers.
+For those of you who like a lot of flavor (myself included), add some Cajun seasoning.
+You can include anything from a one-half teaspoon to a full teaspoon.
+Readers with a more sensitive palate that want to tone it down can add a couple of pinches of crushed red pepper and about a half teaspoon of fresh cracked pepper and salt.
+For those of you who really like it toned way down, just one-half teaspoon each of fresh cracked pepper and salt should be enough seasoning.
+Any combination of the above is good as well, as most people know their seasoning tolerance.

 What to serve with Southern Green Beans